 3) Speed.
 The 4 line has more stops but is an express train most of the time, including when you will likely to be headed to the game and need it most.
 From Grand Central to 161st is 13 stops, but on an express train it is only five.
 Not so the B or D.

 4) Great Pizza.
-Finally there’s one last thing I don’t mention in the Yankee Stadium E-Guide: The 4 and 6 trains share the same line (Lexington Avenue), and using the 4 after a day game allows you to hop off and get on the 6 to Little Italy and Lombardi’s Pizza.
-It may not be a valuable get to Yankee Stadium tip, but I’m not just just a one-trick pony…
+Here’s a bonus tip for pizza lovers.
+The 4 and 6 trains share the same line (Lexington Avenue), and using the 4 after a day game allows you to hop off and get on the 6 to Little Italy and Lombardi’s Pizza.
+It may not be a valuable “get to Yankee Stadium” tip, but I’m not just just a one-trick pony!

 That’s just one way to get to Yankee Stadium…there are also Metro-North trains, buses, even ferries…not to mention inexpensive and even free parking spots.
-This handy little guide will tell you everything you need to know.
-But if you’re going economic, the 4 is as good as any.
+But if you’re going economical, the 4 is as good as any.